Are you planning to visit Hoi An from Hanoi? Here’s our short guide on how to get from Hanoi to Hoi An.

 You can find out more about transport in Vietnam in our article here.
 This guide will provide details about the conditions on public transport with more detail about what buses and trains are like in Vietnam.

-How to get from Hanoi to Hoi An by private transfer
+How to get from Hanoi to Hoi An on a tour or private transfer

 At time of writing, I could not find any private transfer options between Hanoi and Hoi An.
 This is probably because it is a long journey that would not be lucrative for drivers.